hibahmad30/AzureOktaFederation/README.md

 - <b>Okta</b>
 - <b>Microsoft Entra ID</b>

-<h2>Create Okta Enterprise App in Microsoft Entra ID</h2>
+<h2>Making Microsoft Entra ID an Identity Provider</h2>

 <p align="center">
-To start, we will create an Okta enterprise app in Entra ID, which will allow Azure to communicate with Okta.
+To start, we will configure Entra ID to be an identity provider, which will assign authentication to Entra ID.
 Before we do this, however, it's important to set-up a break-glass account which will act as a backup account in case of an emergencty.
 For more information on the importance of break-glass accounts and access, refer to the following link: https://www.strongdm.com/blog/break-glass
   <br/>
  <br/>
 Here are the steps in Okta to configure this account: Directory > People > Add person